pneumaticdeath/karma_manager/README.md

 # karma_manager

 Karma Manager is an anagram maker, as well as an angram in its own right.
 This is based on hazy memories of the algorithm used by an identically named and functional program for the Mac in the late 80's and early 90's.
-The original program is still available on the [Internet Archive](https://archive.org/details/MacintoshSharewareGamesK) if you've got an emulator (or better yet, a Mac IIci running MacOS 7.5!)
+The original program is still available on the
+[Internet Archive](https://archive.org/details/MacintoshSharewareGamesK) if you've got an emulator (or better yet, a Mac IIci running
+MacOS 7.5!)

 There is a web implementation written in javascript using AngularJS 1.6.9.
 It is more actively maintains, but the algorithms were perfected in the python implementation.
 The dictionaries are derived from publicly avilable in this implementation are heavily curated/edited.
 Their
-IP/lisencing status isn't clear, but I'd like to think they're at least covered by the MIT license of the code, and might be public domain.
+IP/licening status isn't clear, but I'd like to think they're at least covered by the MIT license that covers the code, and might be public domain.

 The python implementation (3, who uses 2 any more?) is strictly a command line interface or library.
 It doesn't come with a dictionary of words to use (for licensing reasons.)
 I've provided a script called `make_dict.sh` to fetch one from the internet, though how long it